CJHJ/kedro-spaceflight/docs/source/index.rst

-.. kedro_tutorial documentation master file, created by sphinx-quickstart.
+.. kedro_spaceflight documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project kedro_tutorial's API docs!
+Welcome to project kedro_spaceflight's API docs!
 =============================================

 .. toctree::